JsonLee12138/hook-fetch/README.en.md

 ## Notes

-1. Hook-Fetch automatically parses JSON responses by default.
+1. Hook-Fetch requires explicitly calling the `.json()` method to parse JSON responses.
 2. All request methods return Promise objects.
 3. You can retry aborted requests using the `.retry()` method.
 4. Plugins execute in order of priority.